-According to a recent poll Balenciaga replaced Gucci as the hottest and most searched for brand of 2017.
-Balenciaga with Triple S sneaker collection reined the market, it brought the old big chunky shoes trend back and people are feeling it.
-Balenciago was also in talk for the broad shoulder collection, boxy fits, cropped torsos, oversized outerwear and also a penchant for logos designed to pop up on your Instagram feed.
+According to a recent poll, Balenciaga replaced Gucci as the hottest and most searched brand of 2017.
+Balenciaga with Triple S sneaker collection reined the market, it brought the old big chunky shoe trend back and people are feeling it.
+Balenciaga was also in talks for the broad shoulder collection, boxy fits, cropped torsos, oversized outerwear and also a penchant for logos designed to pop up on your Instagram feed.

 The second brand that created a lot of hype this year is the timeless brand Gucci.
 Even though it lost its numero uno spot to Balenciago, the hit fashion shows lining up with its nonstop collaborations with major artists like Rihanna Gucci might sprint right back to its crown next year.
 Gucci also made international news this year by announcing they won’t be using fur in its collection effective 2017.

-Other than Supreme’s much anticipated collection with Luis Vuitton, Supreme also collaborated with other major brands like Nike, The North Face, Timberland, Levis etc. to beget much talked about collections.
-Supreme had a large hand in bringing streetwear into mainstream, its approach to its streetwear collection is defiant rebellion mixed with a little hip-hop superiority with a splash of interpretive art.
+Other than Supreme’s much-anticipated collection with Luis Vuitton, Supreme also collaborated with other major brands like Nike, The North Face, Timberland, Levis etc. to beget much talked about collections.
+Supreme had a large hand in bringing streetwear into the mainstream, its approach to its streetwear collection is defiant rebellion mixed with a little hip-hop superiority with a splash of interpretive art.

 Raf Simons is a legendary designer, he dominated the New York fashion week with some of the most iconic pieces he created in menswear collection.
-Simons blurs the line between high street fashion and luxury fashion, his designs, particularly vintage and archival pieces are valued in a way not many other designers’ work are.
+Simons blurs the line between high street fashion and luxury fashion, his designs, particularly vintage and archival pieces, are valued in a way not many other designers’ works are.